bember-usr/libft/README.md

 GitHub code size in bytes Number of lines of code Code language count GitHub top language GitHub last commit

-🗣️ About
+`🗣️ About`
 The aim of this project is to code a C library regrouping usual functions that you'll be allowed to use in all your other projects.

 For detailed information, refer to the subject of this project.

-🚀 TLDR: this project consists of coding basic C functions (see below), which are then compiled into a library for use in other projects of the cursus.
+`🚀 TLDR`: this project consists of coding basic C functions (see below), which are then compiled into a library for use in other projects of the cursus.
 Functions from <ctype.h> library
   ```